campus-cloud/campus-cloud.github.io/index.md

 "It seems like the club admins don't get a lot of power." -UH student

 "The tags make for a cool way to sort clubs.
-Though, how do the tags get updated for all the clubs?" -UH student
+Although, how do the tags get updated for all the clubs?" -UH student

-"I think the club page that appears when you click the view seems a little bland." -UH student
+"I think the view club page seems a little bland." -UH student

+# Development

+If you want to run our application then you're going to have to...

+1. Download meteor

+2. Go to our Github page and download our project

+3. Find the location of the project and cd into the app directory

+4. Start by installing the libraries using the command: $ meteor npm install

+5. Finally, you can run our program by entering the command: $ meteor npm run start

 # Project Management
 ## Milestone 1